-With intranet in your organization, the employees will use the same to find out their everyday tasks, carry out the same, and to reach out for help, whenever required.
+With an intranet in your organization, the employees will use the same to find out their everyday tasks, carry out the same, and reach out for help whenever required.

 Since all the employees of an organization will rely on it, it must help them work more efficiently by eliminating difficulties in communication and information management.
 It must also make the process of collaboration smooth and enable the employees to carry out different projects/tasks systematically.

 An employee intranet must be such that the employees look up to it for resolving their issues and making their jobs easier.